Why Toronto is a Runner's Paradise 🏃

 Walking Lunges

-Step forward into a lunge, keeping your front knee over your ankle.
-Alternate legs.
-Great for glutes, quads, and hip flexors.
+Step forward into lunge, front knee over ankle.
 10 each leg.

 ⏱️ 1-2 minutes